Cleaning the monitor

 Dust is your computer’s main enemy.
 Use an antistatic wipe to lightly dust your computer casing.
 Don’t use furniture cleaners or strong solvents.

 Use a can of compressed air with a narrow nozzle to blow out debris from the air intake slots.
-We sell cans of air for $8.00.
+We sell cans of air.